sassoftware/sas-studio-custom-steps/Download Job Execution Log/README.md

 Here you can set the following parameters:

 - **Job execution id**: This is the column in the input table that contains the job execution id for which you want to download the log file.
-- **Physical target directory**: The physical location where the log files will be saved to.
+- **Select the SAS Compute file system directory:**: The physical location where the log files will be saved to a physical location on your SAS Viya Compute server.

 ### Tab: About